 - Credit Card Benefits That Save You Money

 - Credit Card Benefits that Make Travel Better

 Why Credit Card Benefits Matter

 Have you ever been talked into buying rental car insurance?
 What about that little popup that makes you second guess whether you need travel insurance?
-Credit card insurance you already have might make these add-on purchases unnecessary—and that savings can add up quickly.
+The credit card insurance you already have might make these add-on purchases unnecessary.
+And that savings can add up quickly.